sunfounder/arduino_starter_kit/docs/source/20_beep_timer.rst

 .. note::

-  If you find waiting 25 minutes for a work period and 5 minutes for a break too long during debugging, you can shorten ``breakPeriod`` to 15000 milliseconds and ``workPeriod`` to 30000 milliseconds.
-You will then hear the buzzer sound twice long every 1.5 minutes, followed by a short buzz twice after 3 seconds.
+  If you find waiting 25 minutes for a work period and 5 minutes for a break too long during debugging, you can shorten ``workPeriod`` to 15000 milliseconds and ``breakPeriod`` to 3000 milliseconds.
+You will then hear the buzzer sound twice long every 15 seconds, followed by a short buzz twice after 3 seconds.

 .. code-block:: Arduino